aquasecurity/trivy-db/README.md

 Trivy uses `trivy-db` internally to manipulate vulnerability DB.
 This DB has vulnerability information from NVD, Red Hat, Debian, etc.

 ### CLI
-`trivy-db` builds vulnerability DBs on GitHub Actions and uploads them to GitHub Release periodically.
+The `trivy-db` CLI tool builds vulnerability DBs.
+A [GitHub Actions workflow](.github/workflows/cron.yml) periodically builds a fresh version of the vulnerability DB using `trivy-db` and uploads it to the GitHub Container Registry (see [Download the vulnerability database](#download-the-vulnerability-database) below).

 ```
 NAME: